DeepCoT: Deep Continual Transformers for Real-Time Inference on Data Streams: Additional runtime experiments

 \section{Additional runtime experiments}

 We report additional results on the runtime of different models as a function of the input window size ($n$) in \cref{fig:runtime_spt} and \cref{fig:runtime_tps}.
+These results were obtained after performing inference on a single NVIDIA RTX 2080 Ti GPU.
 For all non-DeepCoT models, there is a sharp increase in inference time for window sizes larger than 128 tokens, associated to their higher asymptotic costs.
 The differences are further increased when using larger batch sizes.
 FNet \cite{Lee22FNet} has the highest throughput for smaller window sizes.
 However, its throughput falls behind to that of DeepCoT models for larger window sizes due to its higher computational cost of $O(n\text{log}(n))$.
 Moreover, the overhead of FNet increases with higher batch sizes more than the other models.
 ModernBERT \cite{Warner25ModernBERT} and Roformer \cite{Su24Roformer} show similar runtime values.
 However, the Roformer has a slightly smaller overhead.
 This difference becomes bigger with larger batch sizes.

 The SOFT-based models show a higher cost compared to their non-SOFT counterparts.
 These differences correspond to those of a small multiplicative factor rather than an asymptotic difference.
 DeepCoT models show a faster throughput due to their linear computational cost and redundant-free computations over data streams.
 As such, only a small decrease in throughput is observed for large window sizes.
 Moreover, DeepCoTs still have access to a larger effective temporal window size compared to other models, making them a good model choice for models that require long temporal contexts.